$624M drained · 25 protocols · last 30 days

 $285M drained to attacker wallets

-16:12-16:38 UTC — 500M CVT deposited, $285M in USDC/SOL/ETH withdrawn.
+16:12-16:38 UTC — 500M CVT deposited, $285M in USDT/SOL/ETH withdrawn.
 Funds bridged off-chain within an hour.

 ⚠ Too late — the earlier stages were the defense window